raymondberg/chipy_bylaws/bylaws.md

   a.
 Interested Person - Any director, principal officer, or member of a
       committee with governing board delegated powers, who has a direct or indirect financial interest, as defined below, is an interested person.

-[Hospital Insert – for hospitals that complete Schedule C: If a person is an interested person with respect to any entity in the health care system of which the organization is a part, he or she is an interested person with respect to all entities in the health care system.]

   b.
 Financial Interest - A person has a financial interest if the person has,
       directly or indirectly, through business, investment, or family:
     1. An ownership or investment interest in any entity with which the